hhru/api/docs_eng/negotiations.md

 ### Errors

+* `403 Forbidden` – authorization is failed.
-* `403 Forbidden` – authorization is failed or editing is prohibited (For example, if receiving party has already read the message).
+* `403 Forbidden` – editing is prohibited (For example, if receiving party has already read the message).
 * `404 Not Found` – the message is not found.

 In addition to an HTTP code, the server can return